blue-build/legacy-template/README.md

 If you want to execute custom shell script or commands in the image build, you shouldn't edit `build.sh` or the `Containerfile` directly.
 Instead, you can create a shell script in the `scripts/` directory (look at the `example.sh`).
 After creating your script, enable it in the `scripts:` section of your `recipe.yml`.

+### Custom package repositories

+If you want to add custom package repositories to your image, you can include these in the `recipe.yml` as list under the `extrarepos:` section.
+The urls must be proper .repo files.
+Use this to add *copr repositories* to your image.s

 ### Building multiple images

 You can build multiple images using multiple `recipe.yml` files.
 They will share the Containerfile and everything else, but things like packages declared in the recipe will be different between the images.
 For a more robust multibuild setup, you could consider forking from the [ublue-os/main](https://github.com/ublue-os/main/) repo, which was built from the purpose.